moj-analytical-services/user-guidance/source/documentation/data-docs/amazon-s3.md

 ### Manage access to a bucket

-Bucket admins can manage access to warehouse data sources and webapp data sources in the Analytical Platform [control panel](https://controlpanel.services.analytical-platform.service.justice.gov.uk/).
+Bucket admins can manage access to warehouse data sources and webapp data sources in the Analytical Platform [Control {anel](https://controlpanel.services.analytical-platform.service.justice.gov.uk/).
 You cannot manage access to buckets directly in the Amazon S3 console.

 To manage access to a data source:

-1. Go to the Analytical Platform [control panel](https://controlpanel.services.analytical-platform.service.justice.gov.uk/).
+1. Go to the Analytical Platform [Control Panel](https://controlpanel.services.analytical-platform.service.justice.gov.uk/).
 2. Select the **Warehouse data** tab or the **Webapp data** tab, as relevant.
 3. Select the name of the data source you want to manage.